 Electricity emissions decreased by 93% from 2016 to 2022.
 The decrease is primarily from the purchase of 50% renewable electricity from Peninsula Clean Energy and Silicon Valley Clean Energy, which began in 2017.
 These "community choice energy" providers purchase power from renewable and carbon-free2 sources, offering 50% and 100% renewable alternatives to the standard mix provided by PG&E. The 50% renewable default plans have only slightly higher emissions factors than the opt-in 100% renewable options offered by these providers, because all electricity sources for both plans are carbon-free.
 The 2020 inventory report stated that Midpen switched most facilities to 100% renewable electricity in January 2019, however, during the 2022 inventory it was determined that only a few facilities were opted in to 100% renewable plan.
-Due to the minimal emissions of the 50% renewable service, the impact of this error was small, and the revised electricity emissions for 2020 increased only 2 MTCO2e.
+Due to the minimal emissions for 2020 increased only 2 MTCO2e.
 All accounts except Skyline Field Office were switched to 100% renewable in early 2023.